hzelenka/idris-proofs/README.md

 A collection of Idris files proving important concepts in mathematics or whatever I feel like.

+Currently working in Categories folder.
 Short term to-do list:

-- Cyclic groups
-- Multiplicative groups
-- Permutation groups
-- Cayley's theorem
+- Get the definitions in Categories/Products.idr to "work"
-- Dihedral groups
+- Categorical definitions of groupoids, monoids, groups
-- Cosets
-- Quotient groups
+- Opposite categories
-- Fundamental homomorphism theorem